 Air Filtration Options Offered by Service Today!

-- HEPA Filters: HEPA (high-efficiency particulate air) filters can be installed as a part of your HVAC system, and may be used to power additional air cleaning devices.
-These powerful filters trap 99.97% of all particulates, keeping your air cleaner and allowing your HVAC system to function better.
+- HEPA Filters: HEPA (high-efficiency particulate air) filters can be installed as a part of your heating & air conditioning system, and may be used to power additional air cleaning devices.
+These powerful filters trap 99.97% of all particulates, keeping your air cleaner and allowing your heating & air conditioning system to function better.
 This technology is widely used by homeowners across the country, as well as in healthcare and medical environments.

 - Ionizers/Ozone Generators: Rather than filtering particulates from your air, ionizers and ozone generators produce an electrical charge to reduce the amount of allergens and pollutants in your air supply.
 While ozone generators tend to be better for getting rid of odors, ionizers may be more effective at reducing dust, allergens, pet dander, mold spores, and even some germs and bacteria.